HubertR21/GCC_Project/README.md

 ## UI

-The UI is a static web page hosted on the [Google Cloud Container](https://cloud.google.com/compute/docs/containers).
-The minimalistic interface is written in the HTML and CSS only, without using any advances languages or engines.
-The interfeace also presents photos selected by the machine learning model in the form of url images.
+The UI is a dynamic web page hosted on the [Google Cloud Container](https://cloud.google.com/compute/docs/containers).
+The content of web pages won't always remain the same for all users, as we use the API and the model to change the content of the webpage.

 ## Storage